InPhoeniX11/Rock-Paper-Scissor-Game/README.md

 ## Future Enhancements

-1. Add more game options (e.g., Lizard, Spock).
+1. Add more game options.
 2. Include sound effects for game events.
 3. Provide an option to reset the scores.
 4. Add animations for a better user experience.

----

-## Credits

-- Icons: Custom-designed images in the `images` folder.
-- Code: Developed by [Your Name].

----

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute this project as needed.